 The Robotics program is an interdisciplinary collaboration between the Departments of Mechanical Engineering, Electrical & Computer Engineering, and the Kahlert School of Computing.
-All Robotics faculty have their primary appointment in one of those 3 departments and any funding offered to you will come from the faculty or department.
+All Robotics faculty have their primary appointment in one of those three departments and any funding offered to you will come from the faculty or department.

 Financial support comes in three basic forms: